|

 A greedy child full of faith, I even included a 2nd major

 request.
-I centered a greeting line at the top that conveyed my
+I centered a greeting line at the top in the prettiest and

 I